-Now it is time to discuss the important issue of what lays beyond the end of the Road.
+Now it is time to discuss the important issue of what lies beyond the end of the Road.
 The combined understanding of both science and religion tells us that one day the human race shall cease to exist on this planet.
 What happens after that is what they may dispute.
 But as for people who have been following the Divine path, they have foreknowledge that on a certain day – hidden by God and known only to Him – every human being will be brought back to life again and required to give an account for what he had done during his lifetime.
 Every individual will receive on that day a reward or punishment according to his good or bad deeds.
 Those who do not believe in this Day of Account will always argue:

 And they used to say: When we die and become dust and bones, shall we then be raised?
 Say: The ancients and those of later times will surely be gathered together for the appointed hour of a known day.